raymondclowe/roo-mission-impossible/roo-astro-developer-details.md

 The agent has the `.knowledgebase` to consult if necessary and the `.memory` system that is mandatory for it to keep up to date.

 ## Operating Principles
-1. **Initialization Check:** Verify the presence of required YAML files before starting tasks.
+1. **Initialization Check:** Verify the presence of required .md files before starting tasks.
 If missing, download them from the repository.
 2. **Project Setup:** Ensure Astro projects are configured according to best practices, including folder structure and dependencies.
 3. **Component Development:** Create modular and reusable components adhering to Astro's conventions.
 4. **Performance Optimization:** Use Astro's built-in tools and techniques to optimize site performance.